Oliver Dulić: Biography

-Dulić was born in Belgrade, SFR Yugoslavia and completed primary and secondary education in Subotica, and graduated from the Belgrade Medical School in 1999, where he entered the postgraduate studies.
+Dulić was born in Belgrade, SFR Yugoslavia and completed primary and secondary education in Subotica, and graduated from the Belgrade Medical School in 1999, where he entered postgraduate studies.
 He also completed the specialization on the University of Oslo.
 As of 2007, he was specializing in orthopaedic surgery and traumatology at the University of Belgrade.
 From October 2012, he is studying for his PhD at the University of Belgrade Faculty of Medicine, Banjica Institute for Orthopaedic Surgical Diseases.
 His scientific focus is on surgical techniques for cartilage repair, regenerative medicine and stem cells.

 He entered political life in 1996, when he was one of the leaders of the students protest in Belgrade, and a member of his Initiative board, and later Otpor! movement, as well as a member of the Serbian Renewal Movement.
 He joined the Democratic Party in 1997.
 He was the president of the party's local board in Subotica for two terms.
 From 2000 to 2006 he was vice-president of Provincial Board of DS in Vojvodina.
 He is also a member of the party's Main committee.
 From 2001 to 2003 Dulić was head of North Bačka District.
 In 2003, he was an MP of the Parliament of Serbia and Montenegro.
 On local elections 2003, he was beaten by Géza Kucsera by just a hundred votes From 2006, he is a member of Presidency of Democratic Party.

 Dulić was elected for the President of the Serbian Parliament on 23 May 2007.
 He was supported by 136 deputies of newly formed ruling coalition of Democratic Party, Democratic Party of Serbia and G17 Plus, as well as by votes of "Vojvodina deputies" and national minorities deputy clubs.
 His election ended the long-lasting institutional crisis which followed the 2007 elections.
 He succeeded the speaker position from Tomislav Nikolić of Serbian Radical Party, whose presidency lasted only 5 days, as a result of a strange manoeuvre within the ruling coalition through negotiations.
 At 32, he is the youngest speaker in the history of Serbian parliament.